Upgrades for your Yamaha Disklavier! Where to Start?

 Do you tune by ear?

 I tune using a Sanderson AccuTuner.
 After tuning, I will aurally evaluate the piano and will retune individual keys or perhaps a small section by ear if I think, for some reason, the machine’s “perfect” doesn’t match a human ear’s “perfect.”
-I do not, at this time, know of anyone in Maine who tunes primarily by ear, and if you know of one or are one please contact me!
+I do not, at this time, know of anyone in Maine who tunes primarily by ear, and if you know of one please contact me!

 What’s the difference between a fish and a piano?